akucinskii/linkedin-speedrun-quiz-bot/README.md

 git clone https://github.com/Ebazhanov/linkedin-skill-assessments-quizzes.git
 ```

-Add your login and password to .env file. dont worry its all local file
+Add your login and password to .env file. dont worry its all local
 ```bash
 LINKEDIN_USERNAME=YOUR_USERNAME
 LINKEDIN_PASSWORD=YOUR_PASSWORD